CrimeIsDown/instant-replay/README.md

 - ffmpeg 3.x (version 3.x isn't usually available through package managers)
 - SoX 14.x
-- mpg123 1.x

 Start two terminals in this directory.

-In one, run `./stream.sh` to start the stream recording.
+In one, run `./stream.sh -url URL_TO_RECORD` to start the stream recording.

-Once you hear something interesting and want to hear it again, run `./getlastminute.sh` to get the last 60 seconds of audio (soon to be a variable amount).
-If you want to get the last 60 seconds of actual transmissions (with silence >1s truncated to 0.5s) then run `./getlastminute.sh nosilence`.
+Once you hear something interesting and want to hear it again, run `./replay.sh` to get the last 60 seconds of audio (soon to be a variable amount).
+If you want to get the last 60 seconds of actual transmissions (with silence >0.5s truncated to 0.5s) then run `./replay.sh -trimsilence`.

-After the last minute of audio is pulled, it will automatically play with mpg123.
+Execute `./stream.sh -h` for help with streaming or `./replay.sh -h` for help with replaying.
+The usage will be displayed.

 ## Project Goal